awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos.md

 ## Region and version availability<a name="oracle-kerberos-setting-up.RegionVersionAvailability"></a>

 Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
-For more information on version and Region availability of RDS for Oracle with Kerberos authentication, see [Dual\-stack mode](Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md)\.
+For more information on version and Region availability of RDS for Oracle with Kerberos authentication, see [Kerberos authentication](Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md)\.

 **Note**
 Kerberos authentication isn't supported for DB instance classes that are deprecated for RDS for Oracle DB instances\.
 For more information, see [RDS for Oracle instance classes](Oracle.Concepts.InstanceClasses.md)\.